scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 The Heartbleed bug in OpenSSL is an example of community failure and of how vulnerabilities in open source software can be a major security risk.
-[Wheeler2014]_ The recent failure of React, Babel, and many other NPM packages due to the removal of one small dependency, ``left-pad``, shows how dependencies can be a risk factor for production software.
+[Wheeler2014]_ The recent failure of React, Babel, and many other npm packages due to the removal of one small dependency, ``left-pad``, shows how dependencies can be a risk factor for production software.
 [Haney2016]_